 You can find more information and apply for the program on the CLEAN Teacher Ambassador website.

 If you are an expert in climate science or energy-related research or technology, please consider volunteering to serve as an external reviewer for CLEAN.
-We periodically ask external experts to provide review to help us vet online educational resources to make sure they are accurate and current, using a simple review form.
+We periodically ask external experts to provide reviews to help us vet online educational resources to ensure they are accurate and current, using a simple review form.

 Sign up using the CLEAN Science Reviewer Form.